Where Is The Girl

 “Follow me.”
 The Luna raced down to the basement, Cheryl on her heels.
 Moving aside a bookcase on hinges, she opened a door that led to a tunnel.
 “This leads to the garbage cans at the back of the property.
 Take her and run, run east until you reach the Oxbow Lake Pack.
 Let them know what happened to us.”

 Cheryl looked up as the Luna took the sling off and put it around her neck.
 “What about you?”

 She set her jaw.
 “I’m not going down without a fight.
 Go.”
 She practically shoved Cheryl into the tube, then closed the door and slid the bookcase back.
 Racing upstairs, she grabbed a shotgun from the cabinet just before the door was busted open.
 She cursed her pregnancy, only two months after her daughter had been weaned, because she couldn’t shift.
-Her son would die with her.
+Her next child would die with her.

 “Hold her,” the command came from outside, and a man came through the door.
 He was huge, his head almost touching the doorframe, his shoulders having to turn sideways to enter.
 He stepped over the dead wolves on the porch and looked down with disdain at the woman on the ground.
 She looked at him, fury showing on her face.
 “Your mate is dead,” the man said as she finally gave up her struggle, her broken limbs bleeding onto the glossy wooden floor.
 “Your Betas, your warriors as well.
 Your safe house is surrounded, it’s defenders lay dead or dying on the grass outside it.”

 “You won’t get away with this, Todd.”
 She spit at his feet, the bloody mix not quite making it there.

 “I warned your father what would happen if he turned down my proposal, and he should have known better.
 You refused me, but your daughter will not be able to.
 Where is she?”